KleberBarilli/slip-mate/README.md

 - Access Chrome Extensions
 - Enable Developer Mode in the upper-right corner
 - Click "Load unpacked" in the upper-left corner
-- Load the slip_mate folder
+- Extract and load the slip_mate folder
 - The extension is now installed in your browser
 - To test, select the bets and click the button to generate the URL
 - If everything goes well, the URL will be copied to your clipboard